What is the official description of skin irritation?

 What is the current OECD Guideline for skin irritation testing?

 The current OECD Test Guideline / OECD Ligne Directrice 439 "OECD GUIDELINES FOR THE TESTING OF CHEMICALS; In Vitro Skin Irritation: Reconstructed Human Epidermis Test Method" was adopted on July 2015 and is available in English and French.
+Final revision of TG 439 will be adopted in 2019 (OECD link).

 Here, we provide an extract of this Test Guideline.
 If you need more detailed information, please consult the full guideline as PDF.